How to Install ClamAV on Fedora

 clamtk

-From there, the ClamTk interface allows you to scan files and folders, update the virus database, and view scan history through a graphical point-and-click interface.
-Specifically, look for the main window with tabs for Scanning, Settings, and History.
+The ClamTk interface allows you to scan files and folders, update the virus database, and view scan history through a graphical point-and-click interface.
+Look for the main window with tabs for Scanning, Settings, and History.

 Configure clamd Daemon for clamdscan

-For faster, multi-threaded scanning, you can enable the clamd daemon service to use clamdscan.
-Initially, add your user to the virusgroup to allow socket access:
+For faster, multi-threaded scanning, enable the clamd daemon service to use clamdscan.
+First, add your user to the virusgroup to allow socket access:

 sudo gpasswd -a ${USER} virusgroup